Namco System N2

-The Namco System N2 arcade platform runs on an nForce2-based motherboard that NVIDIA developed.
-It is based on a NVIDIA GeForce graphics card, using the OpenGL API.
+The Namco System N2 is an arcade platform developed by Namco and NVIDIA.
+It runs on an nForce2-based motherboard developed by NVIDIA.
+It was announced that the system would be based on a NVIDIA GeForce graphics card, using the OpenGL API.

 Both Namco System N2 and Namco System ES1 use the Linux operating system that is based on Debian.

 The Namco System ES2 PLUS and Namco System ES3 run Windows Embedded 7 as their operating system.
 It runs in an arcade game cabinet designed by Bandai Namco Games.